 \subsubsection{Construction strategies of $\Delta$subpath-equivalence}

 In quantum computing, equivalent quantum implementations can perform the same computational task.
 When given functionally equivalent inputs, the output produced by a copy-protection mechanism becomes computationally indistinguishable.
-In recent work \cite{coladangelo2024use}, this approach is referred to as the best copy protection, which also serves as a primary goal of QCSO.
+In the recent work \cite{coladangelo2024use}, equivalent quantum implementation is referred to the best copy protection, which also serves as a primary goal of QCSO.
 QCSO constructs equivalent quantum implementations based on the concept of $\Delta$subpath-equivalence within quantum circuits.
-This notion extends from the idea of subpath sums in Feynman path integrals \cite{amy2018towards} and is formally defined in Definition \ref{defin1}.
+The notion originates from the idea of subpath sums in Feynman path integrals \cite{amy2018towards} and is formally defined in Definition \ref{defin1}.

 \definition[$\Delta$subpath-equivalence based on subpath sums] {Let $C_1$ and $C_2$ be two quantum circuits, and let $SP_1$ and $SP_2$ be their respective subpath sums.
-The circuits $C_1$ and $C_2$ are said to be $\Delta$subpath-equivalence if there exists a subpath $\Delta SP\subseteq SP$ such that: \begin{itemize} \item Define the subpath sum operators for the two circuits $C_1$ and $C_2$ as:
+The circuits $C_1$ and $C_2$ are said to be $\Delta$subpath-equivalence if there exists a subpath $\Delta SP\subseteq SP$ such that: \begin{itemize} \item The subpath sum operators for the two circuits $C_1$ and $C_2$ are defined as

 where $x = x_1x_2\cdots x_n$ is the input basis vector (each $x_i$ is a Boolean constant or variable). $y=y_1y_2\cdot y_m$ are the path variables corresponding to intermediate qubits. $\phi_1(x,y)$ and $\phi_2(x,y)$ are the phase polynomials that describe the phase contribution of the subpath sum for $C_1$ and $C_2$. $f_1(x,y)$ and $f_2(x,y)$ are Boolean polynomials describing the output basis states of the circuits. \item The operators corresponding to the path sums outside $\Delta SP$ must be identical for both circuits: $U_{\Delta SP_1\notin SP_1} = U_{\Delta SP_2\notin SP_2}$, where $U_{\Delta SP_1\notin SP_1}$ and $U_{\Delta SP_2\notin SP_2}$ are the linear operators defined by the path sums outside the region $\Delta SP$. \item The subpath sum operators $U_{\Delta SP_1}$ and $U_{\Delta SP_2}$ must be equivalent: $U_{\Delta SP_1} = U_{\Delta SP_2}$. \end{itemize} }